Skip to content ↓

 Mrs Heseltine (Assistant Head Teacher - Cultural Capital) currently leads on the school's Pupil Premium strategy, ensuring that all pupils, regardless of their socioeconomic background, develop the high aspirations and resilience to grasp hold of all the excellent opportunities available to them.

 At Woodlands, we are a local school for local families and are proud to represent our local community.
-Currently, Basildon is the 53rd most deprived area in the UK, the 3rd most deprived district in Essex, and our school is a representation of the community, with a high percentage of our pupils identified as Disadvantaged*.
+Currently, Basildon is the 3rd most deprived district in Essex, and our school is a representation of the community, with a high percentage of our pupils identified as Disadvantaged.

 The pupil premium was implemented by the Conservative/Liberal Democrat coalition government in 2011.
-Schools currently receive: £1050 for secondary schools for every pupil on roll that is eligible for free school meals (FSMs) at any time in the last six years; £2,570 per pupil looked after by the local authority at any time in their lives, £340 for every pupil whose parents are serving in the armed forces.
+Schools currently receive: £1,075 for secondary schools for every pupil on roll that has been registered for free school meals (FSMs) at any time in the last six years; £2,630 per pupil looked after by the local authority at any time in their lives, £350 for every pupil registered as a ‘service child’ at any point in the last six years or those ‘in receipt of child pension from the Ministry of Defence’.

 The pupil premium is money given to schools to ‘raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers’ (DfE and EFA, 2018).

-Please click on this link to view our interim Pupil Premium Strategy Statement for 2024-25.
+Please click on this link to view our interim Pupil Premium Strategy for 2025-26

 If you have any questions or queries regarding Pupil Premium, please contact Mrs Heseltine at KHeseltine@woodlandsschool.essex.sch.uk